iambitttu/Sentiment-Analysis-using-BERT-Embeddings/README.md

 **Description:** The BERT model was fine-tuned for sentiment classification on our specific dataset.

 - **Classification Layer:** We added a custom classification layer on top of the BERT model.
-This layer has three output neurons, corresponding to the three sentiment classes (positive, negative, neutral).
+This layer has three output neurons, corresponding to the three sentiment classes (positive, negative, and neutral).

 - **Loss Function:** For optimization, we employed the Cross-Entropy Loss function.